Meeting the Need for Public Sector Executive Development

 Canada, as every advanced nation, depends on well-designed and competently administered government policies, programs and services for the effective functioning of its economy and society.
 While political leaders set the direction and tone of government action, it is public service leaders who support them both in shaping policy and in delivering services.

 Globalization and unprecedented mobility, instant communication, declining trust in institutions, growing desire for inclusion, shifts in power among nations, and ever-changing technology demand from public service leaders intensified alertness to the world in all its fluctuating complexity, and a mature capacity to learn and adapt continuously to the frenzy.

 All this is occurring while experienced public service leaders continue to retire in historically high numbers.
 New leaders are challenged to step up quickly and make sense out of both today’s crises and the longer-term issues that lurk just below the surface.
 Yet few senior managers will take up their roles with all the requisite knowledge and skills.
 Most will need to fill in more than one gap in their professional development.
 Executives must continue to learn and grow even more intensively in senior positions than they did on the way up.

 The Certificate Program in Public Sector Leadership and Governance

 This program is designed specifically to accelerate the development of senior public service leaders who are well performing and promising, but who need to broaden and deepen if they are to prosper in assuming greater responsibility.

-Each autumn, up to 25 participants will begin a 20-month journey of learning and discovery at the University of Ottawa’s Odell House, home of the Centre on Public Management and Policy.
+Each autumn, participants will begin a 20-month journey of learning and discovery at the University of Ottawa’s Odell House, home of the Centre on Public Management and Policy.
 By the time they receive their Certificate in Public Sector Leadership and Governance, participants will have: